padrinobook/padrinobook/chapters/hello_padrino.md

 Now, get your hands dirty and start coding.

-First of all we need to install the *padrino gem*.
+First of all we need to install the [padrino gem](https://rubygems.org/gems/padrino "Padrino gem").
 We are using the last stable version of Padrino (during the release of this book it is version **0.12.3**).
 Execute this command.

 ```sh